DannyVogel/my-todolist/README.md

-Created a ToDo app from scratch using React + TypeScript
+Created a ToDo app from scratch using React, subsequently adding firebase realtime storage and TypeScript support.

 Current build live at: https://dv-todo-app.netlify.app/